Powellisetia bilirata

 Powellisetia bilirata is a species of marine gastropod mollusc in the family Rissoidae.
 First described by Winston Ponder in 1965, it is endemic to the waters of New Zealand.

 Description

-Powellisetia bilirata has a minute shell, with four whorls angled by a strongle spiral chord.
-The species is pale yellow-brown in colour, with a reddish-brown protoconch.
-The species measures 1.05mm, by 0.68mm.
+In the original description, Ponder described Powellisetia bilirata as follows:

+P. bilirata has two stronger spirals on its shell, that cross over the whorls at an angle.
+The species measures 1.05 mm, by 0.68 mm.

+Taxonomy

+P. bilirata was first described by Winston Ponder in 1965.
+The holotype is held by the Auckland War Memorial Museum.

 Distribution

 The species is endemic to New Zealand.
-The holotype was collected by K. Hipkins on 9 April 1955 from shell sand at McGregors Bay, Whangārei Heads, Northland Region.
+The holotype was collected by Ken Hipkins on 9 April 1955 from shell sand at McGregors Bay, Whangārei Heads, Northland Region.
 It is found in to the north-east of the North Island, as far north as Manawatāwhi / Three Kings Islands, and has been found neat the volcanic Whakaari / White Island.